atabou/BNFML/README.md

 ## ABOUT:

-BNFML is a programming language based on the Backus Naur Form (BNF) used to lex and parse the BNF language itself.
+BNFML is a language based on the Backus Naur Form (BNF) used to lex and parse the BNF language itself.

 ## Language Specification: